 Remember, air and freezer odors are the enemies.
 You want to freeze your cream cheese frosting in an airtight, freezer-safe container to prevent odors.
 You also want to remove as much of the air as you can prior to freezing.
 And lastly, you may want to double-wrap your frosting so to speak.

 What I mean by this is that you may want to put two freezer-safe layers between the other frozen items and your frosting.
 Here’s how.

-You can choose to freeze your leftover frosting flattened (with air removed) in a freezer-safe quart size ziplock type bag.
-Then, you could take several quart-size freezer bags and place them inside a gallon-size freezer ziplock type bag.
+You can choose to freeze your leftover frosting flattened (with air removed) in a freezer-safe quart-size plastic-type bag.
+Then, you could take several quart-size freezer bags and place them inside a gallon-sized plastic bag.

 Or, if you freeze your leftover frosting in freezer-safe plastic containers, you could nest the smaller container inside of a larger one.